SriniMaiya/Shaft-Localization/README.md

 1. #### Synthetic data and annotation generation by Blender
    ----

     A brief visualization of synthetic images and annotations can be seen in this [readme file](/readme_files/Synthetic_Data.md).
-For a detailed explanation can be found in the [project report]("readme_files/../readme_files/report/SriniPrakashMaiya__923123__ProjectReport-Final.pdf").
+A detailed explanation can be found in the [project report]("readme_files/../readme_files/report/SriniPrakashMaiya__923123__ProjectReport-Final.pdf").

 2. #### Training of Mask-RCNN model on the generated synthetic data
    ----